 Neural Question Answering & Semantic Search at Scale.
 Use modern transformer based models like BERT to find answers in large document collections

 Haystack is an end-to-end framework that enables you to build powerful and production-ready pipelines for different search use cases.
-Whether you want to perform Question Answering or semantic document search, you can use the State-of-the-Art NLP models in Haystack to provide unique search experiences and allow your users to query in natural language.
-Haystack is built in a modular fashion so that you can combine the best technology from other open-source projects like Huggingface's Transformers, Elasticsearch, or Milvus.
+Whether you want to perform question answering (QA) or semantic document search, you can use the state-of-the-art NLP models in Haystack to provide unique search experiences and allow your users to query in natural language.
+Haystack is built in a modular fashion so that you can combine the best technology from other open source projects, like Hugging Face's transformers, Elasticsearch, or Milvus.

 - Ask questions in natural language and find granular answers in your documents.

 - Perform semantic search and retrieve documents according to meaning, not keywords.